jaredraycoleman/quickbrush/README.md

 # Quickbrush

-AI-powered fantasy RPG artwork generator for multiple platforms.
+AI-powered fantasy RPG artwork for Foundry VTT, Obsidian, and the web.
+Built by Wizzlethorpe Labs.

 ## Project Structure